Peter-Takhar/neo-circulation-scrapper/README.md

-# NEO Total Circulation Scrapper
+# NEO Total Circulation Scraper

 This repository contains a simple way to start a NEO node and to obtain the total circulating supply of NEO.